OpenWebStack/structure/README.md

 This plugin also generates an actual AMD module for each template during the build, inlining the HTML template as a JavaScript string and bundling all your templates into your one bootstrap.js file!
 You'll notice significant performance gains with this strategy.

+NOTE: Please do not put `script` tags in your Angular template files!
+Things will break and kittens will die.

 ##Testing Your Project
 Unit tests are extremely important in JavaScript projects, and can even be fun to write if you use great tools and write tests while you develop (TDD/BDD).
 We recommend using [Mocha](http://visionmedia.github.com/mocha/) as your test framework.
 If you follow the conventions of this project then your Gruntfile.js is already setup for running your tests.